 We manufacture and/or sell products made from clay, polypropylene and recycled cotton materials that absorb oil, grease, water and other types of spills.
 These products are used in industrial, home and automotive environments.
-Our clay-based sorbent products, such as Oil-Dri branded floor absorbent, are used for floor maintenance in industrial applications to provide a non-slip and non-flammable surface for workers.
+Our clay-based sorbent products, such as Oil-Dri branded and private label floor absorbents, are used for floor maintenance in industrial applications to provide a non-slip and non-flammable surface for workers.
 These floor absorbents are also used in automotive repair facilities, car dealerships and other industrial applications, as well as for home use in garages and driveways.
 Our Oil-Dri branded polypropylene-based and cotton-based products are sold in various forms, such as pads, rolls, socks, booms and spill kits.
-In fiscal year 2015 we introduced a new product called Snow & Go, with a combination of clay and salt to serve as a unique winter traction aid that melts snow and ice and then absorbs the melted water before it can re-freeze.
+Snow & Go, a product made with a combination of clay and salt, serves as a winter traction aid that melts snow and ice and then absorbs the melted water before it can refreeze.

 Industrial and automotive sorbent products are sold through a distribution network that includes industrial, auto parts, safety, sanitary supply, chemical and paper distributors.
-These products are also sold through environmental service companies, mass merchandisers, catalogs and the Internet.
+These products are also sold through environmental service companies, mass-merchandisers, catalogs and the Internet.